lovery/ng2-tree-build/README.md

   * `expanded` - String - It specifies a css class (or classes) for an item which represents expanded state of a node.
 The item is clickable and it transitions the node to the collapsed state
   * `collapsed` - String - It specifies a css class (or classes) for an item which represents collapsed state of a node.
 The item is clickable and it transitions the node to the expanded state
   * `leaf` - String - It specifies a css class (or classes) for an item which represents a node without an option to expand or collapse - in other words: a leaf node.
+  * `empty` - String - Node is considered empty when it has no children.
+Once this condition is satisfied - appropriate css class will be applied to the node.
 * `templates` - Object:
   * `node` - String - It specifies a html template which will be included to the left of the node's value.
   * `leaf` - String - It specifies a html template which will be included to the left of the leaf's value.